anuragRyan/Stroke-Prediction/README.md

     * After applying SMOTE:

     • Class Distribution: A bar plot was used to visualize the distribution of the stroke class before and after applying SMOTE, showing a more balanced dataset.
-    Modeling on Resampled Data
-    With the balanced dataset, two models were trained: Decision Tree and K-Nearest Neighbors (KNN).
+    Modeling on Resampled Data with the balanced dataset, two models were trained: Decision Tree and K-Nearest Neighbors (KNN).

     * Decision Tree Classifier (After SMOTE)
     The Decision Tree was retrained on the resampled data.
 Key results: